tomaskala/website/content/posts/cryptopals-set-3/index.md

 ciphertext4 = plaintext4 XOR keystream
 ```

 Because the key stream is always the same, all the bytes in the i-th column have been XORed with the same key byte.
 Does that remind you of anything?
 That's almost exactly how we broke the Vigenère cipher in the [first set](/posts/cryptopals-set-1).
-The key doesn't repeat here, but otherwise, we can again recover it byte by byte by considering the successive column.
+The key doesn't repeat here, but otherwise, we can again recover it byte by byte by considering the individual columns.
 The only problem is that the further we go, the less data we have: the shorter strings will end, leaving us with only a handful of longer strings to work with.
 As such, we will typically miss the last few bytes.
 We can still recover the beginning almost perfectly though.

 The lesson here is that if you reuse a nonce for encrypting multiple messages in the CTR mode, your encryption can be trivially broken.
-Never reuse the nonce.

 # [Challenge 21](https://cryptopals.com/sets/3/challenges/21)

 In this challenge, we implement the famous Mersenne Twister random number generator.
-Rather than trying to explain how it works, I'll just link the home page with the reference implementation and test vector: <https://www.math.sci.hiroshima-u.ac.jp/m-mat/MT/emt.html>.
-We will use it in the following challenges to show how an unsafe random number generation can break your cryptography.
+Rather than trying to explain how it works, I'll just link its home page with the reference implementation and test vector: <https://www.math.sci.hiroshima-u.ac.jp/m-mat/MT/emt.html>.
+We will use it in the following challenges to show how unsafe random number generation can break your cryptography.

 # [Challenge 22](https://cryptopals.com/sets/3/challenges/22)